pankaj123789/NCMS/README.md

 *   **Global Invisibility:** Once a profile is deleted, it is **automatically** hidden from all application-wide searches, lists, and filters.

-*   **Auditing:** The system now records _who_ performed the delete and _when_ it occurred by populating the DeletedBy and DeletedOn fields in the database.

 *   **Data Preservation:** No data is ever permanently lost.
 The IsDeleted flag can be reversed in the database to restore a profile.